 Infection & Decay

-Without proper treatment, wisdom teeth can lead to tooth decay, bacterial infection, and an increased risk of complications.
+Without proper treatment, wisdom teeth can lead to extensive tooth decay, bacterial infection, and an increased risk of complications.
 These issues can quickly spread to the surrounding teeth and compromise your overall dental health.
-If you’re experiencing pain or discomfort from your wisdom teeth, it’s important to seek medical attention as soon as possible in order to avoid further damage.
+If you’re experiencing pain or discomfort from your wisdom teeth, it’s important to seek medical attention as soon as possible in order to avoid further damage and tooth loss.
 An experienced oral surgeon may recommend removal in order to prevent further damage and restore optimal dental health.

 Dental Damage